GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit07/unit07-05_ML_Basics.md

 Source : Netra Bhandari

 Machine learning is a branch of artificial intelligence which makes use of data and algorithms to mimic the human way of learning, by slowly improving its accuracy!
 To put it in a simple way, machine learning is an important component of data science used for making classifications or predictions.
-Many industries are derive their decisions based on insights derived from such classifications/predictions.
+Many industries are making their decisions based on insights derived from such classifications/predictions.

 ## How machine learning works?

-The learning system for a ML can be put in three steps simply :
+The learning system for a ML can be put in three steps simply:

-* Decision part - based on your input data (labelled or unlabelled), a ML alogrithm will try too find a pattern in the data and produce an estimate.
+* Decision part - based on your input data (labeled or unlabeled), a ML algorithm will try to find a pattern in the data and produce an estimate.
-* Error part - the above estimate will also come with an error function, which will help in determining the accuracy of the estimate.
+* Error part - the above estimate will also come with an error function, which will help determine the accuracy of the estimate.
 * Optimization part - based on the estimate and error, the model can be adjusted again to reduce the discrepancy between the shown estimate and the error.
-The algorithm will repeat evaluation and optimisation until it is able to reach the highest accuracy value.
+The algorithm will repeat evaluation and optimization until it is able to reach the highest accuracy value.

 ## Learn in detail

-The following videos will give you a more graphical idea of Machine learning.
+The following videos will give you a more graphical idea of machine learning.
-Then you will also learn about one the ML algorithms which we will use later - randomForest
+Then you will also learn about one of the ML algorithms which we will use later - Random Forest.

 You can find all the videos [here](https://geomoer.github.io/moer-bsc-project-seminar-remote-sensing//unit06/unit06-01_machine_learning.html){:target="_blank"}.